rhjones/dpla-images/README.md

 # Final Project for CSCI E-3 Introduction to Web Programming Using JavaScript, Spring 2016

-Queries DPLA API for images and displays them.
+Queries the [DPLA API](http://dp.la/info/developers/codex/) for images and displays them.

 ## Essential Features
 - ~~accept some form of user input (choosing a state from a dropdown menu, entering text, etc.)~~